bcgov/nr-document-management-showcase/docs/admin-guide.md

 Root folders currently defined include:

 -   FOI: Stores all FOI folios.
 These folders are only visible only in the WCC console;
 -   DOCUMENT_DISCOVERY: Stores all folios and files used for document discovery.
-This folder is s visible only in the WCC console;
+This folder is visible only in the WCC console;
 -   DM_API: Reserved for testing purposes.
 This folder is not present in the Production environment;
 -   DG_TEMPLATES: Contains documents used by the Document Generation API;
--   NRS: The root level folder for all documents created by business areas within the Natural Resource; Ministries.
+-   NRS: The root level folder for all documents created by business areas within the Natural Resource Ministries.
 Subfolders are to be specified by Business Analysts as new business areas adopt the DMS;
 -   NRSOS: Used solely by the NRSOS portal.

 ## System Source Folders